raphrmx/graphql_openapi_codegen/README.md

 fill in.
 Name the directive after the field it guards, not after the check:
 `valid` is prefixed for you, so `@_validVat` would give you `validValidVat`.

-The model calls it from an **`assert`** in its constructor, so it runs under `dart run --enable-asserts` and is compiled out of a release build.
-That suits a check restating what the schema already promises.
-Input you do not trust belongs in the resolver, where a failure can become a 400 instead of a 500.
+The model calls it from an **`assert`**, so it runs under `dart run --enable-asserts` and is compiled out of a release build.
+Reject input you do not trust in the resolver instead.

 ## Limitations